 Value vs. Cost

 The value of a work of art is not necessarily the same as it’s cost.
-As with any purchase the art consumer is looking for the value to be greater than the cost.
-Prices in art have come down considerably from the ’80’s.
-Art collectors are more savvy today, not as subject to hype and the empty promises of a huge trun-around of investment.
-Even though art collecting is still considered one of the best long term investments you can make it is unrealistic to buy art for the sole purpose of making a financial killing.
-The bottom line is this: is the personal satisfaction and value you will derive from owning the work of art worth the cost?
+As with any purchase the art consumer is looking for the value to be the same or greater than the cost.
+Prices for career artists have come down considerably from the 1980’s.
+Blue Chip artists (those whose names we all know) continue to rise in value.
+But not all Blue Chip artists retain their value over time.
+Art collectors are more savvy today, not as subject to hype and the empty promises of a huge return on investment.
+Even though art collecting is still considered one of the best long term investments one can make it is not always wise to buy art for the sole purpose of making a financial killing.
+The bottom line: is the personal satisfaction and value you will derive from owning the work of art worth its cost?

 What makes for a good art investment?

-In contemporary art (living artists), prices are determined by the quality of art, the stature of the artist (gallery/museum shows, notoriety, collections, provenance of works, etc) and the fair market value of his/her work.
-Emerging artists are a good long term investment if their work is of consistently high quality and if the artist has proven he/she is on a solid career track.
+Prices are determined by the quality of art, the stature of the artist (gallery/museum shows, notoriety, collections, name recognition, provenance of works, etc) and the Fair Market Value of the artist’s work.
+The FMV is simply the amount the artist has received for similar works in the past.
+Emerging artists are a good long term investment if their work is of consistently high quality and if the artist has proven he/she is on a solid career track over time.

 Try it out first!
 We are happy to come to your home or office, and consult with you about your collection as it relates to your environment, even hanging works of art that interest you for a 2-3 week trial.